 Your course will include a mix of online activities.
-For example you may be asked to
+You may be asked to:

 - Join a text chat forum to ask questions or discuss your group’s work.